moiseevigor/moiseevigor.github.io/_posts/2026-08-14-forbidden-directions-finding-nulls.md

 detection above therefore reads the null's *measured Jacobian* — its tangent-cone structure, which is exactly what the growth vector is defined to see.
-A follow-up (Part 5's program) located the actual rule: probed in the right **scale window** — above the grid cell, below the surrounding structure — the raw real field returns the null flux weight $w_4\approx3$ directly, no substitution needed.
+A follow-up (Part 5's program) located the actual rule: probed in the right **scale window** — above the grid cell, below the surrounding structure — the raw real field returns the null flux weight $w_4\approx3$ directly (here $w_4$ is the scale-resolved reach exponent of the flux coordinate — the local log–log slope of holonomy reach versus probe radius, i.e. the fourth coordinate's weight), no substitution needed.
 On gridded data the detector is not resolution-*limited* so much as scale-*windowed*, and real magnetic-field data demands you choose that window consciously.

+That wrinkle earns a vocabulary the whole series now uses. **Blind detection**: a candidate location produced by the sub-Riemannian statistic alone, with no root-finder or Jacobian input — *not* what this post does. **Independent local confirmation**: the statistic evaluated on the full field at a location another method found — the scale-windowed $w_4 \approx 3$ reading above. **Tangent-cone consistency check**: the structure built from the measured Jacobian, whose answer the law then fixes — the
+$Q = 6$ values above.
+Every solar, magnetospheric and Jovian $Q$ in this series is of the second or third kind; none is blind detection.

+*Estimator parameters, for the record: reach measured from $n = 5000$ horizontal curves per radius (a quarter straight, the rest with log-uniform turning rates $w \in [0.4, 40]/r$; 300 integration steps), endpoint spread read at the 98th percentile after subtracting the exact gauge terms $A_0\!\cdot\!d + \tfrac12 d\!\cdot\!S\,d$; radii log-spaced, 7 per window.
+The scale-window rule on gridded data: lower edge $\ge 1.5$ grid cells, upper edge $\le$ half the distance to the nearest neighbouring structure — stated in advance, so the $Q = 5 \to 6$ change of verdict with window choice is a recorded parameter decision, not a post-hoc tunable.*

 ## The one place it might yet win

 There is a leg we have not used here.
-Part 3 showed the *caustic* — not the growth vector — reads the field *gradient*, invertibly.
+Part 3 showed the *caustic* — not the growth vector — reads the profile-calibrated gradient combination $(1-\tfrac34\beta)\lvert\nabla\ln B\rvert^2$ (with unit calibration on the exponential profile).
 A null's type is precisely a statement about $\nabla\mathbf B$, the very thing the caustic is sensitive to.
 So the decisive, still-open question is whether a caustic invariant like the nilpotent deviation $\delta$ distinguishes spiral-A from spiral-B where the growth vector cannot.
 If it does, the framing genuinely *refines* the standard null classifier;
 if it does not, the honest conclusion is that this is a beautiful re-description of magnetic topology rather than a new instrument.
-That experiment is the program's frontier, and this series ends by naming it rather than pretending it is already done.
+That experiment is the program's frontier; this post — originally the roadmap's last — names it rather than pretending it is already done, and Parts 5–8 (the null gallery, the transition state, the litmus tests, Jupiter) carry the program on from here.

 ## The series, in one arc